osteel/openapi-httpfoundation-testing/README.md

 ## Installation

 > [!NOTE]
-> This package is mostly intended to be used as part of an API test suite.
+> This package supports PHP 8.0 and above.

 Via Composer: